cloudposse/packages/docs/targets.md

-direnv                    2.28.0     Unclutter your .profile doctl                     1.57.0     A command line tool for DigitalOcean services duffle                    0.3.5b1    CNAB installer emailcli                  1.0.3      Command line email sending client written in Go. fargate                   0.3.2      CLI for AWS Fargate fetch                     0.4.1      fetch makes it easy to download files, folders, and release assets from a specific public git commit, branch, or tag
+direnv                    2.28.0     Unclutter your .profile doctl                     1.57.0     A command line tool for DigitalOcean services duffle                    0.3.5b1    CNAB installer ec2-instance-selector     2.0.2      A CLI tool and go library which recommends instance types based on resource criteria like vcpus and memory emailcli                  1.0.3      Command line email sending client written in Go. fargate                   0.3.2      CLI for AWS Fargate fetch                     0.4.1      fetch makes it easy to download files, folders, and release assets from a specific public git commit, branch, or tag